-Most tutorials will show you a diagram showing radials from a light source, hitting the contours of an object. the shadow ends where the trajectory of the line touches a surface.
+Most tutorials will show you a diagram showing radials from a single light source hitting the contours of an object.
+The shadow ends where the trajectory of the straight line touches a surface.
 Fine in theory and of little use in real life.

-Now apply those rules to a landscape, in all its complexity, and add some people or animals to the scene.
+Now apply those rules to a landscape, in all its complexity, and add some people, trees, buildings, and animals to the scene.
 Each will have a shadow and they will overlap.
 It’s not so easy.

-Maybe you’re adding a figure to a scene or wish to merge two reference photos together.
+Maybe you’re adding a figure to a scene or merging two reference photos together.
 How do you tackle that?
 If the two photos have different light sources you have a problem.

 My first reaction is to try and source a photo that looks very similar to my reference.
 I scour the internet, Instagram, and google images.
 It’s a long process but eventually, I will find an image that helps me to make an informed guess.

-If you are adding a human figure buy an artist’s model figure (affiliate) and shine a light on it.
+If you are adding a human figure buy an artist’s model figure and shine a light on it.
 That couldn’t be easier.
 If you’re adding animals, can you find some plastic toys and use those?
-Take a look on eBay.

-There are times when it’s virtually impossible to place the shadow correctly without a mock-up of some kind to show you the way.
-The shapes and contours are too complex.
+There are times when it’s virtually impossible to place the shadow correctly without using a mock-up.
+The shape of the object is too complex.

 I have a book by Robert Bateman, one of the world’s great wildlife painters, and there’s a photo of him using a clay model of an egret to help him place it in his painting with the right form and shadows.

 Sometimes you have to go the extra mile.